poldrack/reproducible-coding-workshop/jupytext/BeyondTheNotebook.md

 ## Code formatting

 Open Untitled.py in Visual Studio Code.
 Click on the "Problems" tab, which should list a number of problems with the code formatting and structure.
-You may need to first enable the flake8 linter within VSCode; to do this, use Cmd-Shift-P to open the command pallette, and then type "lint" and select "Python: Select linter" and choose *flake8* from the list.
-You may also need to select "Python: Enable/disable linting" and set it to *enable*.
+You may need to first enable the flake8 linter within VSCode; to do this, use Cmd-Shift-P to open the command palette, and then type "lint" and select "Python: Select linter" and choose _flake8_ from the list.
+You may also need to select "Python: Enable/disable linting" and set it to _enable_.

-We can fix some of these using an autoformatting tool; we will use [blue](https://pypi.org/project/blue/) which is an adaptation of the popular autoformatter [black](https://black.readthedocs.io/en/stable/).
+We can fix some of these using an autoformatting tool; we will use [blue](https://pypi.org/project/blue/), which is an adaptation of the popular autoformatter [black](https://black.readthedocs.io/en/stable/).

 Run blue on the file using the command: